mazdakn/mazdakn/README.md

 - I'm a site reliability engineer and system developer with specialization in networks and communication systems.
 - I’m currently working on [Calico], developing its eBPF data plane.
-- I enjoy studying, building and developing network systems using Linux, C, Rust, Golang, and other open source solutions.
+- I enjoy studying, building and developing network systems using Linux, C, Golang, and other open source solutions.
 - You can find more information about me in my [resume] and in my [Linkedin] profile.

 [website]: https://mazdak.xyz